lyrall/lyrall.github.io/psuite/bpl-guide.md

 An example: ```https://mega.nz/folder/ObokBahB#8y4EKrQLVScGSx8WUitvpQ```

-#### Megadownloader
+#### MegaDownloader

-Megadownloader is a download manager for MEGA.
+MegaDownloader is a download manager for MEGA.
 It is generally faster than downloading in-browser, and allows you to easily bypass download restrictions.
 Use is simple:

-1. Download [Megadownloader](), you can place it anywhere on your computer.
+1. Download [MegaDownloader](), you can place it anywhere on your computer.
-2. Launch ```Megadownloader.exe```.
+2. Launch ```MegaDownloader.exe```.
+    - Upon launching MegaDownloader for the first time, a settings menu will pop up.
+Click cancel in the lower right corner, as the default settings do not need to be touched.
 3. Click the ```+``` button.
 4. Paste the mega link into the box by pressing ```ctrl + v```.
 5. I recommend checking the box next to ```Create directory```, so your download(s) don't get mixed with other files.